 Events and Announcements

-The lying and tying sessions are not meant to be formal training just a bunch of guys and gals sitting around tying and telling a few fishing stories.
-We will be glad however to help anyone with a fly or technique they are having a problem with.
+These classes will be broken down into beginner and experienced fly tiers.
+We will have a series of fly's that we will show you how to tie.
+We will also be glad to help anyone with a fly or technique they are having a problem with.
 Every one is invited to attend and tie some flies or you can just watch and learn.
 If you don't have a vice yet we will have some vices and material for you to use.
 Look forward to seeing everyone there.

 Each member is asked to bring two flies to the meetings.
 Each fly will go into a separate bucket to raffle off.

 One bucket of flies will be raffled off among those who donated two flies.
-The other bucket of flies to a lucky winner who bought a $5.00 raffle ticket.
+The other bucket of flies to a lucky winner in the general raffle.

 If you don’t tie, no worries… the flies you use to enter can be store bought or from anywhere else within the law.

 Sheila Williamson has volunteered to be the lead person for this enterprise so please make sure to seek her out at the meetings.

 It’s that time of year where many feel the season is drawing to a close.

 In reality, it is just getting its second wind and is coming on to prime time for fly fishing and learning more about fly fishing.

 The extreme amounts of rain we’ve had this summer really put a ‘damper’ on waterside activities but that we can’t control.
 As of late it is looking great out there.